GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

 ## Proactive background downloading

-When I am back online, I can of course search for content with a query like "http 203", and when I decide to subscribe to the search result, the [HTTP 203 podcast](https://web.dev/podcasts/), the latest episode of the series is immediately downloaded, no questions asked.
+When I am back online, I can of course search for content with a query like `http 203`, and when I decide to subscribe to the search result, the [HTTP 203 podcast](https://web.dev/podcasts/), the latest episode of the series is immediately downloaded, no questions asked.

 <figure class="w-figure">
   <img src="./image10.png" alt="The Podcasts app downloading the latest episode of a podcast immediately after subscribing." width="600">